GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/README.md

 make train-up

 # Launch the inference API.
-make inference-sh
+make inference-up
 ```

-Also a `make help` utility is available to the developer.
+Also, `make help` utility is available to the developer.

 ## Docker architecture